pointOfive/Home/Bio/README.md

 In New York I met Staesha Orly Rath, a nice New York Jewish girl who was actually from Vancouver, BC.
 She was everything I ever wanted, and we were soon (secretly) married (so we can have our actual "wedding" later with her parents).
 Because Staesha's Canadian (and hence not too unfamiliar with the idea) -- and I had always loved the idea -- we began discussing the possibility of a move out of the states.
-Staesha wasn't so sure we could make a move a reality, but she was willing to leave her job as a fancy NYC lawyer if the right opportunity presented itself.
+Staesha wasn't so sure we could make it happen, but she was willing to give up being a fancy NYC lawyer if it did.
 And it did, in the form of Stockholm, Sweden.
 Stockholm is a truly beautiful city.
 We live on a cliff in Kungsholmen, overlooking Stora Essingen, connected to Lilla Essingen by a bridge, and across the way from Alvik.
 These are beautiful, beautiful places.
 Especially with our favorite fika blend and some Kardemummabullar.